Magnolia Girls State

 Must be in good health, with a required examination by the girl’s physician (M.D.).
 The physician’s report

-arrangements will be made to accommodate special needs.
+delegate.
+Special arrangements will be made to accommodate special needs.

 Professional pictures are taken early in the week, including a group photo of all delegates and counselors

 and another of the city.
-Also, representatives from state universities and colleges will make up our College
+Also, representatives from state universities and colleges will make up our

-Day to provide higher education information.
+College Day to provide higher education information.

 |Two citizens from

-Girls State program will be
+Girls State program are

 selected to represent their

-state as Senators at Girls
+state as Senators at ALA Girls

 Nation, a gathering of